taiman9/Deep-learning/feedforward-nn/README.md

-# Feed-forward neural network using NumPy and PyTorch for non-linear classification
+# Feed-forward neural network using NumPy and PyTorch for non-linear classification tasks

 In this project, I implement 3 versions of a neural network with one hidden layer and a softmax output layer using (1) NumPy, (2) PyTorch with autograd, and (3) PyTorch with the torch.nn and